 We are on the verge of a virtual explosion in opportunities to view sex in 3D.
 New technologies are creating new and never before possible experiences.
 Before we get to that though, we’ll take a look at a little of the history of 3D.

 The ability to create 3D photos goes back to the 1840s when stereographs were first introduced.
-By 3D, we are referring to the techniques developed that allow an image to be separated into two images from slightly different points of view, and then each image is sent to one eye to restore it into a stereographic image.
+By 3D, we are referring to the techniques developed that allows an image to be separated into two images from slightly different points of view, and then each image is sent to one eye, and the brain turns it into a sterescopic image.
 They were, for a long time, even more popular than regular photographs, and most homes in the U.S. had a stereographic viewer.
 As with most new visual technologies, pornographic images were an early part of the market.

 One of the best collections we have seen is Serge Nazarieff’s now out of print The Steresocopic Nude 1850-1930.
 It includes 197 rare stereo photos.
 If you are interested in nude stereoscopy, it is worth hunting the used books stores or Amazon to find.

 You can view a lot of nude and erotic stereographic images from the CenterSEE archives by visiting the Erotic University virtual campus.
 There is a new collection of 3D images every month in the Visual Arts Department galleries.
 It is free to sign-up and visit the campus, and if you already have done that you can go straight to the Visual Arts Department.